 - Ensure that all seafarers are adequately trained and competent.

 - Define liability and ensure compensation is available when accidents happen.

 Applying IMO conventions is subject to ratification and implementation by as many countries as possible.
-This ratification depends on national technical capabilities willingness to apply the conventions.
-The key conventions that have been ratified by countries representing over 95% of the world tonnage already shape the framework within which ports, shipping, and maritime supply chains operate include:
+This ratification depends on national technical capabilities and willingness to apply the conventions.
+The key conventions that have been ratified by countries representing over 95% of the world tonnage already shape the framework within which ports, shipping, and maritime supply chains operate.
+They include:

 - The International Convention for the Safety of Life at Sea (SOLAS) 1974, as amended.

 - The International Convention for the Prevention of Pollution from Ships(MARPOL), 1973, as modified by the Protocol of 1978, and by the Protocol of 1997.